v-novaltd/LCEVCdecJS/docs/dec/queue.md

 has been reset.
 If the queue is full no new frames can be added, attempted additions will fail.
 If an empty frame is received, the frame captures the video as a texture.

-Then it tries to parse LCEVC data for the current timestamp of the video.
+The funtion then tries to parse LCEVC data for the current timestamp of the video.
 If LCEVC is found, it decodes the LoQ0 and LoQ1 as a texture if they are needed.
-If no LCEVC is found, it skip the previous step.
+If no LCEVC is found, it skips the previous step.

 Finally, the frame is rendered using the selected shader.
 This last step is explained in depth at [the renderer document](renderer.md#PresentFrame)